janbodnar/Python-Skolenie/introduction.md

 Python is a general-purpose, dynamic, object-oriented programming language.
 The design purpose of the Python language emphasizes programmer productivity
 and code readability.

 Python was initially developed by Guido van Rossum.

 It was first released in 1991.

-Python was inspired by ABC, Haskell, Java, Lisp, Icon,
+Python was inspired by:

+- ABC
+- Haskell
+- Java
+- Lisp
+- Icon
+- Perl

-and Perl  programming languages.
-Python is a high-level, general purpose,
+Python is a high-level, general purpose, multi-platform, interpreted language.
-multi-platform, interpreted language.
-Python is maintained by a large group
-of volunteers worldwide.
+Python is maintained by a large group of volunteers worldwide.
 Python is open source software.

 Python is a minimalistic language.
 One of its most visible features is that it
 does not use semicolons nor brackets; Python uses indentation instead.